kscutt/kscutt/README.md

 - 👋 Hi, I’m @kscutt, AKA Kathryn
 - 👀 I’m interested in learning
 - 🌱 I’m currently learning
-- 🏫 TTU '22 grad
-- 📫 How to reach me: send an email to kathryn.scutt@gmail.com
+- 📫 How to reach me: don't

 <!---
 kscutt/kscutt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.